postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add test suite](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Test-Suite1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Test-Suite1.png)

 In the above screen, select a corresponding collection from the list and click **Add Test Suite**.
+Only available collections will be shown in this list.
 The test suite attached to the collection is now added to the API.

 #### Adding an integration test